openssl/technical-policies/policies/assembler.md

 acceptable where such updates would be allowed under the ["Stable Release Updates" policy][1].

-Where assembler optimisations are accetable they should be implemented using [perlasm][2].
+Where assembler optimisations are acceptable they should be implemented using [perlasm][2].

 [1]: https://github.com/openssl/technical-policies/blob/master/policies/stable-release-updates.md